neurobioinfo/pathwayAnalysis/README.md

 ```

 ### 9. Gsea analysis
- Functional class scoring (FCS) tools, such as GSEA, most often use the gene-level
+ Functional class scoring (FCS) tools, such as GSEA, frequently use all genes gene-level
- statistics or log2 fold changes for all genes from the differential expression results.
+ statistics or log2 fold changes from the differential expression results.
- Then it looks whether gene sets for particular biological pathways are enriched
+ This analysis looks whether gene sets for particular biological pathways are enriched
  among the large positive or negative fold changes.

  Its important to run this analysis with all genes from the DEG analysis.
  It is possible to run this analysis with a subset of genes, but this reduces power test.
- Below, there is another method to test a subset of genes
+ Below, we present another method to test on a subset of genes

 i.
-Create a new list with gene Entrez IDs and expression fold changes from all genes DEG list
+Usingh all genes DEG list, create a new list including only genes fold chanche and Entrez IDs

 ```
 res_entrez<-add_entrezid(DEG_universe)
 foldchanges<-name_foldchanges(res_entrez)